 The storehouses are on the right.
 To their left, appears a man’s face in profile.
 Some claim this is a carving of Viracocha.
 The greater likelihood is that erosion has created another instance of pareidolia.
 The rest of the pictures are here.

-Lending credence to the notion of some military purpose, Ollantaytambo is easily defensible and its close proximity to parts of the Inka road system that lead not only to Machu Picchu but to the Chinchaysuyu – the part of the Tawantinsuyu encompassing the Ecuadorian Rainforest.
+Lending credence to the notion of some military purpose, Ollantaytambo is easily defensible and is close to parts of the Inka road system that lead not only to Machu Picchu but to the Chinchaysuyu – the part of the Tawantinsuyu encompassing the Ecuadorian Rainforest.
 And there is, of course, the legend of Ollanta.

 It was here, however in 1536 or 1537, led by Manqo Inka Yupanqui, where the Inkas achieved one of their last victories over Hernando Pizarro and the Spanish Army.
 The Spanish naturally concluded it was a fort.

-A quick wrap-up
+A quick wrap-up.

 See all you can in five days in Paris and I can make a list to fill another five days.
 Thus, I try to simply recount my experiences supplemented by areas that sparked my curiosity.
 Any time you travel with a schedule, you’re bound to miss exciting sites.
 What interests me may not interest you so I generally avoid making recommendations.
 This is an exception.